explore

 Now, you can live in Charleston’s first “farm-to-table” neighborhood – also known as an “agrihood” – at Kiawah River.

 Dining and entertaining, and spending time outdoors are essential elements of Southern culture.
-Agrihoods connect people to the land and to one another by providing fresh produce through Community Shared Agriculture programs, educational opportunities, and events.
+Agrihoods connect people to the land and to one another by providing local, fresh produce to its residents, educational opportunities, and events.

 Kiawah River’s agricultural neighborhood engages residents with the rare experience of a working farm right outside their doorsteps.
 Walking down the trails, our neighbors can walk to see the cows or pet the goats, or enjoy the rows of farmland filled with seasonal fresh produce.